apache/activemq-artemis/docs/user-manual/en/core-bridges.md

 > Although they have similar function, don't confuse core bridges with
 > JMS bridges!
 >
-> Core bridges are for linking an Apache ActiveMQ node with another Apache ActiveMQ
+> Core bridges are for linking an Apache ActiveMQ Artemis node with another Apache ActiveMQ Artemis
 > node and do not use the JMS API.
 A JMS Bridge is used for linking any
 > two JMS 1.1 compliant JMS providers.
 So, a JMS Bridge could be used
 > for bridging to or from different JMS compliant messaging system.
 It's